ThreeDotsLabs/watermill/_examples/real-world-examples/synchronizing-databases/README.md

 This example shows how to migrate a MySQL table to PostgreSQL table using watermill.

 The application will first transfer all existing rows and then keep listening for any new inserts, copying them to the new table as soon, as they appear.
+Only new rows will be detected, there's no support for updates or deletes.

 The `main.go` file contains watermill-related setup, database connections and the handler translating events from one format to another.
 In `mysql.go` and `postgres.go` you will find definitions of `SchemaAdapters` for